Suhaib-Amer/Sorting-Algorithms/README.md

 ./merge

-For the menu-driven program (test.c), compile and run:
+To run the menu-driven program (test.c):

 gcc test.c -o test
 ./test

-You will be prompted to enter the array size, the elements, and select a sorting algorithm.
+You will be prompted to enter the size of the array and the elements.

+Then choose a sorting algorithm from the menu.

-The program will then display the array before and after sorting.
+The program will display the array before and after sorting.